UCLA Bruins Insider Podcast: Recapping Bruins' Road Loss to Illinois

 Off the bench, sophomore guard Sebastian Mack filled up the stat sheet with 11 points, six rebounds, five assists and two steals.
 Despite a very strong effort, providing the energy all night for the Bruins, Mack and his group failed to keep pace for the entire contest.

-UCLA will be back in action for the second game of their cross-country road trip when they take on the Indiana Hoosiers (15-10, 6-8), Friday night.
+UCLA will be back in action for the second game of its cross-country road trip when it takes on the Indiana Hoosiers (15-10, 6-8) Friday night.
 It will be a good opportunity to bounce back against a struggling team as the Bruins are still seeking their first road win against a traditional Big Ten team.

 Ensure you follow on X (Twitter) @UCLAInsideronSI and @tcav30 and never miss another breaking news story again.